mceraso/Dungeons/README.md

 [] Player is restricted access to certain Rooms until after acquiring a certain Item

 [x] Player sees formatting in Command Line that makes it easy to understand where was the last input and most recent output

+# Things Learned
+[x] while-if control loops to keep player from inputting unsupported choices

+[x] creation of header file, class and function definition file, and main function file with communication among them

+[x] creation of class with public variables

+[x] passing multiple class instances as function arguments

+[x] passing function arguments by reference to affect variables declared in main

+[] passing arrays as function arguments